 A new hydrogen powered technology developed in South Korea is being used to help solve microplastic pollution without generating greenhouse gas emissions.

-This new hydrogen tech autonomos truck, called Omphalos, was designed with a number of microplastic collecting systems to help solve that environmental issue.
-According to the designer behind the concept, Cheolhee Lee, a resident of South Korea, one of the largest causes of microplastics in our world is tire wear.
+To help with the environmental problem, Omphalos, a new hydrogen tech autonomous truck, was created with several microplastic collection devices.
+Tire wear is one of the biggest sources of microplastics in our environment, according to South Korean designer Cheolhee Lee, who created the concept.
 In fact, according to Nokian Tyres, “wear particles from tire and road materials are the second largest primary source.
 Together, these primary sources form 15-31% of the microplastics in the oceans, that is, less than one-third.”

 That’s just in our world’s oceans, not including the atmosphere.
 Well, the Omphalos (meaning navel) is designed to help solve this problem with an array of microplastic-collecting systems, and its hydrogen propulsion only adds to its existing environmental contributions.